 If you are a busy parent trying to teach your child a second language, you may feel like being responsible for your child’s language education is too much to add to your plate.
 But it’s OK to ask for help!
 Turning to group language classes, online courses or private tutors are all ways to expose your child to different language learning methods.

 Studies already show that variability in language acquisition is important, so having exposure from other sources isn’t you “giving up” as a parent—it is helping your child in the long run.

-This is why our dual language books are fun, fast to read and designed to help parents who are introducing their child to multiple languages.
+This is why our dual language books (Spanish/English) are fun, fast to read and designed to help parents who are introducing their child to multiple languages.
 We know that many families today are busy, which is why we always strive to be a source for parents looking to make language learning easy and fun for everyone!